Koruption/pure-conjecture/docs/An Ergodic Measure of Geometric Flows- A Metric-Free Approach to Curvature Evolution via Iterated Transformations.md

 This stability in point-wise differences, combined with the convergent expectation flow, provides numerical evidence for the existence of geometric preservation properties predicted by the Rope Equation.

 **Logistic Map**
 The first transformation tested was the Logistic Map with Convex Coupling, a standard chaotic map that exhibits rich dynamical behavior.
-Figures X and Y show the Expectation Flow and Pointwise Differences for the Logistic Map, respectively.
+Figures 3 and 4 show the Expectation Flow and Pointwise Differences for the Logistic Map, respectively.
 We observe that the expectation flow quickly converges, indicating that the system stabilizes after a number of iterations, as the geometric deformation induced by the transformations reaches an equilibrium.

 <div style="display: flex; align-items: center;">
 <img src="https://raw.githubusercontent.com/Koruption/Ergodic-Measure-of-Geometric-Change/refs/heads/main/Plots/Geometric%20Evolution%20Iterative%20Maps%20Logistic%20Maps.png" alt="My Image" style="display: inline-block; vertical-align: middle; width: 50%; height: auto;">